nucypher/nucypher-ts-demo/README.md

 ## Usage

-In order to run this demo will need a MetaMask with an account funded with enough Ethereum to fund Policy contract creation.
+In order to run this demo will need a MetaMask with an account funded with enough $MATIC to fund Policy creation.

 It is also recommended to change `secretKey` values for Alice and Bob characters.
 See `./src/characters.ts` for details.

 ### Mainnet

 `nucypher-ts` is in an early release.
 We recommend **not** using it in production _just yet_.

-### Lynx (Görli Testnet)

-`nucypher-ts-demo` is configured to work on Lynx network out-of-the-box.
-It uses public Porter instance by default.
-See `./src/characters.ts` for details.

-This is a recommended way to use `nucypher-ts` on a testnet.
+The relevant contracts are not yet deployed on the mainnet.

-### Ibex (Rinkeby Testnet)
+### Ibex - Mumbai Testnet

-Running `nucypher-ts-demo` on Ibex requires setting up a local [Porter](hhttps://docs.nucypher.com/en/latest/application_development/porter.html#porter-service) instance.
-It's also recommended to run your own instance of Ursula, and use it in as part of `includeUrsula` configuration in `Alice::grant` method.

-Ibex is a preferred testnet for local development when contributing to `nucypher-ts`.
-Because of it's instability and substantial operational overhead, it's **not** recommended for developers looking to integrate `nucypher-ts` into their applications - Please use Lynx testnet instead.
+The current release of `nucypher-ts` supports Ursulas working on Ibex network and contracts deployed on Mumbai testnet.

+In order to connect with the network, the demo uses a public instance of [Porter](https://docs.nucypher.com/en/latest/application_development/web_development.html#running-porter) on 'https://porter-ibex.nucypher.community'

 ## References